dpsenner/mqtt-presentation/src/PRESENTATION.md

 * Active member of the Apache Software Foundation
 * Working in the industry, providing customers with automation and control systems

+## Motivation

+* Automation in the industry is currently a big topic
+* IoT
+* Industry 4.0
+* Good slogans, communication and collaboration is key

 ## Request - Response

 * Application provides endpoints as a service
+* The classic approach
-* Well known pattern
+* A well known pattern with good toolings

-## Request - Response: Considerations
+## Request - Response: Disadvantages

 * Tight coupling between client and service
-* Extending existing endpoints with more functionality
+* Extending existing endpoints with more functionality is hard
-* Endpoints as a facade or proxy
-* Service bus behind facade or proxy
+* Distributing data to several hundred endpoints is challenging
+* Scalability is challenging

 ## Publish-Subscribe

 ![MQTT Publisher Subscriber](mqtt_publisher_subscriber-1.png)

+## Publish-Subscribe: Features

+* Decouples publisher and subscriber spatially
+* Decouples publisher and subscriber by time

+## Publish-Subscribe: Advantages

+* Scalability
+* Extensibility
+* Naturally fits async and event driven programming
+* Request-Response is a special case

+## Publish-Subscribe: Considerations

+* Designing topics can be challenging
+* Designing payloads can be challenging
+* A publisher may assume that a subscriber is listening, when in fact it is not
+* Assuring delivery of messages involves additional topics and overheads
+* Hiding information from subscribers (can be solved with encryption)
+* Rogue publishes by malicious or faulty nodes (can be solved with signatures)

 ## What is MQTT